acappy99/Open_Learning/README.md

 # Open Learning

 This project is about learning in the open.
-My background is finance and my experience with computer science is minimal.
-As I learn, I will document my journey here, which may help someone else on their journey.
-I believe learning programming in this way will allow me to reflect on my abilities, get help, and become proficent at GitHub.
+I am a master's of finance student captivated by FinTech, data, and blockchain technologies.
+Although I have experience with Python, I want to dive deeper in addition to learning databases, algorithims, and backend development.
+I plan on documenting my learning journey here, which may potential help others in my situation.
+Additionally, I hope this project allows me to become profficent at version control and collaboration.

-In this repository are my resources, courses, notes, exercises, and projects.
-For frequent reference, some roadmaps are included:

 ### Backend Roadmap
 [Roadmap.sh](https://roadmap.sh/backend)